Published in

 Famous PaintingsMona Lisa and The Last Supper

-21 Paintings by Leonardo da Vinci, Existing & Lost.
+23 Leonardo da Vinci Paintings, Existing & Lost.

 ArtistLeonardo da Vinci